leobezr/CRUD/README.md

 # CRUD &middot; [![Build Status](https://img.shields.io/travis/npm/npm/latest.svg?style=flat-square)](https://travis-ci.org/npm/npm) [![npm](https://img.shields.io/npm/v/npm.svg?style=flat-square)](https://www.npmjs.com/package/npm)

-A very simple and responsive app, very useful as a boilerplate.
+A very simple and responsive app, useful as a boilerplate.
 You will find a slightly complex but scalable CRUD system.

 ## Installing / Getting started

-I user `Yarn` for this project, before starting up this project you will need to start up the backend as well.
-It is set to watch port `localhost:3333`.
+I used `Yarn` for this project, before starting up you will need to have a backend server running.
+It is set to watch `localhost:3333` but you can change this using env files.

 ```shell
 $ yarn